ankitgpt18/zeru-ai-assignment/readme.md

 ## 📚 About This Project

-This repository is my submission for the Zeru AI/LLM Internship Challenge.
+This repository is my submission for the Zeru AI Engineer Internship assignment round.

 It demonstrates my ability to design, implement, and analyze a robust, transparent credit scoring system for DeFi wallets using real Aave V2 transaction data.
+The solution is fully original, interpretable, and designed for extensibility.

 ---

 ## 🧠 Methodology & Approach

 - **Feature Engineering:**
-  I extract wallet-level features from raw transaction data, including:
+  Extract wallet-level features from raw transaction data, including:
   - Action counts (deposits, borrows, repays, etc.)
   - Total and average amounts per action
   - Activity span and transaction frequency